Global programmes with major impact

 What did our customer say?

 “With quick and efficient service, IDA Foundation allowed us to respond quickly by delivering the emergency health kits within a day.
-They were also very cooperative and helpful in organizing transport and documentation.
+They were also very cooperative and helpful in organising transport and documentation.
 This enabled us to help approximately 100-150 patients per day in our clinic in the weeks following the disaster.”
 Stephanie Puegge, PSF Germany